 Software Defined Networking

 Software-defined networking capabilities can be supported by hardware in the Science DMZ – software defined networking and OpenFlow allow the flexible provisioning of policies to route science flows.
-Having Science DMZ components at a single location near the site border means there is a single location to install and configure new technologies such as OpenFlow and connect to services like the Internet2 Innovation platform, the GENI project, or other similar resources.
+Having Science DMZ components in a dedicated enclave near the site border means there is a single location to install and configure new technologies such as OpenFlow and connect to wide area SDN services offered by science networks.

 With SDN components the identified elephant flow can be removed from the general purpose infrastructure, and placed onto dynamically controlled links.
-This seperation allows for better performance in all cases.
+This separation allows for better performance in all cases.

 ESnet and its collaborators at Indiana University and University of Delaware have demonstrated an OpenFlow-based Science DMZ architecture that interoperates with a virtual circuit service like OSCARS.
 An example of how these services might be integrated into a production Science DMZ is outlined below.